-The bill, known as "The Maggie Grace Act," amends several sections of Louisiana law regarding the Board of Pardons and the committee on parole.
+The bill, known as "The Maggie Grace Act," amends various sections of Louisiana law concerning the Board of Pardons and the committee on parole.
 It introduces the crime of unlawful posting of recordings from certain hearings, specifically those involving testimony from victims or their families during executive sessions.
-The bill stipulates that it is illegal to knowingly obtain and transfer such recordings through electronic means, with penalties including fines and imprisonment.
-It also establishes exceptions for specific individuals, such as the defendant and the victim's family, allowing them to request copies of the recordings.
+The bill stipulates that it is illegal to knowingly obtain and electronically transfer such recordings, with exceptions for specific individuals, including the defendant and the victim's family.
+Violators may face fines or imprisonment.
+Additionally, the bill establishes confidentiality for testimony presented in executive sessions, outlining strict procedures for disclosure and protective orders.

-Additionally, the bill enhances the rights of victims and their families during hearings by allowing them to present testimony in executive sessions upon request.
-It amends existing laws to ensure that testimony given in these sessions is confidential and not subject to public records laws, with strict procedures for any potential disclosure.
-The bill also clarifies that violations of these provisions can result in contempt of court.
-Overall, the legislation aims to protect the privacy of victims and their families while ensuring their voices are heard in the parole process.
+Furthermore, the bill enhances the rights of victims and their families during hearings by allowing them to present testimony in executive sessions upon request.
+It amends existing laws to ensure that victims are notified of parole hearings and can testify directly or in rebuttal to evidence presented by offenders.
+The legislation also clarifies that certain portions of meetings can be held in executive session when victims testify, thereby providing them with greater protection and privacy.
+Overall, the act aims to strengthen the rights of victims and their families in the parole process while ensuring the confidentiality of sensitive testimony.

 Statutes affected: HB49 Original: 44:1(B)(8)